Inedo/inedo-docs/ProGet/administration/security/api-keys.md

 #### Windows Integrated Authentication and API Keys {#integrated-windows-auth}

 If you've configured [Windows Integrated Authentication](/docs/various/ldap/integrated-authentication), the client will first need to authenticate with an Active Directory account, which may make API-key based authentication redundant.

+## Review API Logs

+You can review the API access logs by clicking the _Access Logs_ tab or by clicking the _logs_ link to the right of the key.